wmde/wikibase-release-pipeline/docs/images/README.md

-# Wikibase Suite images
+# Wikibase Suite (WBS) images

-Wikibase Suite uses the following published container images.
-These images are tested together by Wikibase Suite, but they can also be used independently.
+Wikibase Suite (WBS) uses the following published container images.
+These images are tested together by WBS, but they can also be used independently.

 - [Wikibase](./wikibase/README.md)
 - [OpenSearch](./opensearch/README.md)